chollinger93/chollinger-blog/content/posts/2020/05/bye-wordpress/index.md

 3. Push to Git (GitHub, GitLab)
 4. Deploy to the web server using a CI/CD flow

-# Hugo
+## Hugo
-Hugo is a simple static-site generator written in `golang`.
-After thinking about `Jekyll` and the joys of Ruby, I've decided to go with the simpler alternative, as it only requires one binary, has a relatively simply syntax, a decent suite of tools and plugins, nice, open source / MIT licensend tempaltes and has been in my bookmarks since I saw it on HackerNews ages ago.
+`Hugo` is a simple static-site generator written in `golang`.
+After thinking about `Jekyll` and the joys of Ruby, I've decided to go with the simpler alternative, as it only requires one binary, has a relatively simply syntax, a decent suite of tools and plugins, nice, open source / MIT licensed templates and has been in my bookmarks since I saw it on HackerNews ages ago.
+There are other alternatives available, but after playing around with `Hugo` for a bit, it seemed exactly what I want.

-## Install Hugo
+### Install Hugo
 We just grab the latest binary for a 64-bit Linux from GitHub, unpack it, and store it somewhere on the `$PATH`.
 {{< highlight zsh >}}
 wget https://github.com/gohugoio/hugo/releases/download/v0.70.0/hugo_0.70.0_Linux-64bit.tar.gz